kendralepage/this-is-for-rachel/README.md

 Full Text Manual Input will send the entire text file (from CL) to a number entered in command line

 Fully Automated will send the full text to all numbers entered in a file.
 File to send, and number files to be included in command line

+NOTE: MacOS X or higher required.
+Not iOS compatiable, yet